shaunwbell/ecofoci_code_lab/CONTRIBUTING.md

 1. If the notebook looks good, the reviewer will [merge the PR](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request).
 1. This kicks off a series of [GitHub Actions](https://github.com/features/actions).
-   1. You can see the workflows at https://github.com/ioos/notebooks_demos/actions
+   1. You can see the workflows at https://github.com/shaunwbell/notebooks_demos/actions
-1. Once the workflows are complete, check the [IOOS CodeLab](https://ioos.github.io/ioos_code_lab/) for the new notebook.
+1. Once the workflows are complete, check the [EcoFOCI CodeLab](https://shaunwbell.github.io/ecofoci_code_lab/) for the new notebook.
 1. Review the notebook for any display issues when presented on the web.
 Check for the extra cell at the bottom of the notebook.
    1. If there are issues, submit a new PR to resolve the issues.